kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

 * the field is on Workload API, which is generally not a user-facing API in Kueue.
 Workload objects are meant for the internal mechanics of Kueue.
 * the intention of the field can be expressed in a comment.

+### Drop dedicated TAS label

+We could reduce the API surface by dropping the TAS label.
+The label is going to be used in two places:
+1. in TopologyUngater to quickly skip non-TAS pods in the events handler
+2. when accounting for usage from Pods to quickly list only non-TAS pods

+However, it was pointed out in discussions that the use case could probably be fulfilled with a dedicated indexed virtual field.

+**Reasons for discarding/deferring**

+Increased code complexity which could defer the 0.9 release for the Alpha version.
+We will re-evaluate the need for the label before the Beta release.